Paolo Roversi

 PR

 I still love taking pictures.
-The fashion world has changed completely—the communication of it all, media, magazines, the streets, and even the relationships between designers and stylists.
+The fashion world has changed completely—the way it communicates, media, magazines, the streets, even the relationships between designers and stylists.
 Everything is fundamentally different.
 But I’m not a nostalgic person.
-I don’t think things were better before, which I think about all the time, they were simply different.
-But today is also interesting, because there is still so much beauty to find in this world.
+I don’t think things were better before—they were simply different.
+Today is also interesting, because there is still so much beauty to find in the world.

 EO